ThePoptartCrpr/Starcraft-Mod/README.md

 10) Rename [/Starcraft-Mod (no git)] to [/Starcraft-Mod]

-If confused, PM wundrweapon on http://www.minecraftforum.net/ with title "SCMC Install Help"
+If confused, PM wundrweapon#4856 on Discord